tsm13/worldwise/README.md

 ### Project Features

 - Users can pick a location on the map, or let the app pick their location based on their current coordinates.
+- The app saves each chosen city and displays them in a list.

 ### Main technical concepts applied in this project: